echiou/metamorphe-zoetrope/README.md

 - Accelerate the turntable using the start/stop button.
     - Ensure the turntable reaches full speed before turning on the strobe.
 - Turn on the strobe with the yellow button on the side of the case.
+- Tune the speed of the animation with the pitch fader
-- When you are done using the zoetrope, turn off the strobe for the next user.
+- When you are done using the zoetrope:
+	- Turn off the strobe
+	- Turn off the turntable
+	- Turn off power

 #### Notes ####